 Non-matriculated students are not assigned an academic advisor.

 Registration for Matriculated Students New to SUNY Ulster:

 Matriculated students who are new to SUNY Ulster will be sent an email invitation to make an appointment for an advisement and registration session in the Enrollment and Success Center in Vanderlyn Hall 119.
 This invitation will be sent to accepted students who have either completed their placement testing or were granted a placement testing waiver.

-- Schedule an appointment for an Advisement and Registration session: You will meet with an Advisor to discuss your educational goals and to plan for your first semester at SUNY Ulster.
+- Schedule an appointment for an Advisement and Registration session with your Advisor to discuss your educational goals and to plan for your next semester at SUNY Ulster.